ultimate-research/ssbh_lib/README.md

 ### Editing a binary file
 - Output the JSON with `ssbh_lib_json.exe model.numshb mesh.json`
 - Make changes to the JSON file such as adding elements to an array or changing field values
-- Save the changes to a new file with `ssbh_lib_json.exe mesh.json model.new.numshb`
+- Save the changes to a new file with `ssbh_lib_json.exe mesh.json model_new.numshb`

 ### Comparing two binary files
 ssbh_lib_json is used frequently during the development of ssbh_lib and ssbh_data for determining changes to a file without manually inspecting the file in a hex editor.